francineimorais/bh_assignment/README.md

 email.

 # Introduction
+The main goal of the project was to develop an AI-based solution for locating a child seat in a passenger vehicle based on an image database.
+As an extension of the project, smoke detection capability was also included.
+Systems that perform localization tasks from images are usually called object detectors.

-There are several frameworks that provide pre-trained deep learning models that can be customized for the most diverse tasks.
+There are several frameworks that provide pre-trained deep learning models that can be customized for the most diverse tasks, including object detection.
 As an example of frameworks we have: [TensorFlow 2 Object Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) and [Ultralytics YOLOv8](https://docs.ultralytics.com/modes/)

 **TensorFlow** is an open-source software library for dataflow and differentiable programming across a range of tasks.
 It is widely used by data scientists and software engineers for building machine learning models, including object detection models.
 TensorFlow provides a detection model zoo, which is a collection of pre-trained object detection models that can be used for a variety of applications